 If your hair is prone to tangles, it may be a sign of dry hair.
-Use a hair masks or treatments packed with moisture to provide your hair instant hydration.
+Use hair masks or treatments packed with moisture to provide your hair with instant hydration.

 Should I detangle my hair wet or dry?

-If you’re not dealing with extremely tangled hair, it’s always best to detangle hair when it’s wet.
-You may have heard that hair is most fragile when it is wet and, depending on your hair type, that may be true.
-Water also creates a good amount of slip and lubrication, however, which can make it easier for the comb to slide through your strands.
+If you’re not dealing with highly tangled hair, it’s always best to detangle hair when it’s wet.
+You may have heard that hair is most fragile when it is damp, and, depending on your hair type, that may be true.
+Water also creates a good amount of slip and lubrication, however, making it easier for the comb to slide through your strands.

 How to detangle wet hair?

-Since we’ve stated that it’s best to detangle hair being wet, here are a few pointers to do it.
-Let’s say you’ve hoped out of the shower and realized your hair is clean but a clean mess, then you need to:
+Since we’ve stated that it’s best to detangle hair from being wet, here are a few pointers to do it.
+Let’s say you’ve hope out of the shower and realized your hair is clean but a clean mess, then you need to:

 How to detangle dry hair?

-As for dry, knotty hair, you can actually treat it in the exact same way as a wet mane, as long as your detangler spray states it works on both wet and dry hair.
+As for dry, knotty hair, you can treat it in the same way as a wet mane, as long as your detangler spray states it works on both damp and dry hair.
 The detangler will help moisten your locks, making them easier to detangle.
 So, follow the steps above and get to detangling!

-How to detangle frizzy and chemically processed hair
+How to detangle curly and chemically processed hair

 If you have fine or processed hair, you’ll want a brush with thin, flexible bristles, so you can use it on wet or just-spritzed hair as well to smooth out knots on dry strands.
 For those with curlier or thicker hair, choosing a brush with long and short teeth is ideal.